 2. The First Estate wielded considerable ideological power and political influence in France, due to the strong religious beliefs of the majority of the population.

 3. The church was also incredibly wealthy.
-It was a significant owner of the land, collected rents and tithes, yet also avoided paying any significant amount of tax to the state.
+It was a significant owner of land, collected rents and tithes, yet also avoided paying any significant amount of tax to the state.

-4. On the eve of the French Revolution, the church was subject to disillusionment and criticism, with many of its parishioners concerned about the corruption and failings of the clergy.
+4. On the eve of the French Revolution the church was subject to disillusionment and criticism, with many of its parishioners concerned about the corruption and failings of the clergy.

 5. These criticisms could be found within the ranks of the church itself, with many members of the lower clergy demanding a greater say and more accountability.